Printpack

-Printpack is a flexible and rigid packaging company specializing in the food, beverage, pharmaceutical, and agricultural industries.
-Headquartered in Atlanta, Georgia Printpack has multiple plants in The United States, China, and Mexico.
+Printpack is an American flexible and rigid packaging company specializing in the food, beverage, pharmaceutical, and agricultural industries.
+Headquartered in Atlanta, Georgia, Printpack has multiple plants in the United States and Mexico.
 Printpack services many notable companies, including multiple Fortune 500 companies, and their products are shipped worldwide.

 History

 Founding and early years

-Printpack Inc. was founded in Atlanta, Georgia by J. Erskine Love Jr., an alumnus of the Georgia Institute of Technology, in 1956 as a printing company whose original product was cellophane bags.
+Printpack Inc. was founded in Atlanta by J. Erskine Love Jr., an alumnus of the Georgia Institute of Technology, in 1956 as a printing company whose original product was cellophane bags.
 By 1960 Printpack had begun creating in-house graphic designs and branching out of the Southeast to making sales in the Midwest.
-In 1963 Printpack moved to a new 30,000 square-foot location which would remain the company’s headquarters for decades.
+In 1963 Printpack moved to a new 30,000 square-foot location which would remain the company's headquarters for decades.
 When the company celebrated its first decade Printpack was servicing over 50 clients including Frito-Lay.

 Expansion and acquisition

 In 1969, Printpack built their first manufacturing plant outside of Atlanta in Grand Prairie, Texas.
 Along, with the expansion Printpack also acquired multiple packaging companies such as Southeastern Packaging Inc. and Sigmadyne Corporation.
 In 1970 the company's three year old R&D department had a breakthrough creating extrusion coating (laminating) for potato chip bags.

 In 1978, Printpack made another landmark in the flexible packaging industry when they became the first manufacturer of all-plastic labels for PET plastic bottles.
 At this time Printpack was the largest independent flexible packaging company in the U.S. and also the nation's largest cellophane converter.

 By 1985 Printpack was operating plants in Georgia, Texas, Virginia, Illinois, and California with revenues over $100 million.